jraslab/RNAseq-pipeline/README.md

 This method can be used as a reality check to check the consistency and correlation between your sample replicates.
 This is a form of quality control to make sure that your sample replicates do not have too much variation.

+*These commands are meant to be run in an R session*

 #### Software Used
 1. Ballgown
 2. corrplot